There are several methods to export contents from your nest depending on your desired export.

 Advanced Settings #

-By default, when you add multiple tag columns to your table that are organized under separate root tags in the hierarchy, they will be exported into separate sheets within your workbook.
+Before downloading, you may wish to explore the advanced setting.
+By default, when you add multiple tag columns to your table that are organized under separate root tags in the hierarchy, the data under each root tag will be exported into separate sheets within your workbook.
+Each sheet will be titled with the root tag.
 This can be helpful to organize large datasets.
-This can be turned off by unchecking the box, and all columns will be encompassed in a single sheet.
+If you’d prefer all columns to be encompassed in a single sheet, simply uncheck the box.

 When your table is customized with the settings of your choice, click Download.